Content written by Lori

 “I wandered around the grounds complaining,” Sandra explains.
 “I ‘heard’ a voice saying, ‘Tell my story.’
 Well, I said, ‘I am telling MY story!’
 But the voice came again, and I realized it was HER!
 Telling me to tell HER story!
 I decided to do it.”

-Providence Associate Lori Strawn is a Freelance writer, radio show host and editor who lives in Witchita, Kansas.
+Providence Associate Lori Strawn is a freelance writer and editor who lives in Witchita, Kansas.
 A 1987 graduate of Saint Mary-of-the-Woods College, Lori formerly served on the advisory board for the Providence Associates.